-On 20th November 2013, Melanie Dawson, Helping Hands Senior Registered Nurse Specialist, represented the home care provider at the DAA’s 2013 Annual Event.
+On 20th November 2013, Jayne Vale, Helping Hands Dementia Specialist, represented the home care provider at the DAA’s 2013 Annual Event.
 According to the DAA’s October 2013 Newsletter, the event intended to display member work to put people affected by Dementia at the centre.

 The issues surrounding diagnosis were addressed by speakers and attendees of the Event, including Dr Charles Alessi, Chairman of the National Association of Primary Care, who released the report entitled ‘Benefits of Timely Dementia Diagnosis’.
 Current statistics on diagnosis proved somewhat alarming, with speakers at the event explaining that the diagnosis rate of Dementia stands at 48%.